VolkanSah/Awesome-Audio-Visualizer/README.md

 # 🎧 Awesome-Audio-Visualizer

-Welcome to **Awesome-Audio-Visualizer**, an open-source tool that transforms audio into stunning visual effects.
+Welcome to Awesome-Audio-Visualizer, an open-source tool that transforms audio into stunning visual effects.

-This project was born from the passion to create a customizable and scalable visualizer that works not only for personal music but also for videos and live streams.
+Born from passion, this project delivers a customizable and scalable visualizer that works for personal music, videos, and live streams.

-## 🚀 Why Pygame?
+### Why Pygame?
 Performance That Actually Works!

 This project showcases the **true power of Pygame** for modern desktop applications:
 - **60+ FPS** smooth visuals (while most audio visualizers struggle at 24-30 FPS)
-- **Native performance** without Electron bloat and memory leaks
+- **Native performance** without Electron bloat, memory leaks and other stupid shit!
-- **Real-time responsiveness** that web-based tools simply can't match
+- **Real-time responsiveness** that web-based or Electron-Based tools simply can't match
 - **Pure Python power** - no JavaScript nonsense needed!

-**Pygame isn't just for retro games!** It's the perfect framework for high-performance visual applications, scientific tools, and creative projects.
+**Pygame isn't just for retro games!** It's the better framework for high-performance visual applications, scientific tools, and creative projects.
 Feel the difference of native desktop performance! 💪en!

+> [!WARNING]
-⚠️ **No official Apple support!** It might run on macOS, but honestly, I don't care.
+> **No official Apple support!** It might run on macOS, but honestly, I don't care.
 > Best experience on **Linux**.
-Works on **Windows** too, but enjoy the combo of Realtek + FFMPEG + Windows.
-Good luck! 😏
+Works on **Windows** too.